Last Updated on 29.07.2024 by hrushetskyy

 source: pitstoparabia.com

-In the code, DOT is an abbreviation from the US Department of Transportation, which is responsible for traffic safety and regulations.
+In the code, DOT on tire is an abbreviation from the US Department of Transportation, which is responsible for traffic safety and regulations.
 So, if you are wanting to determine the age of a tire with the code 3507, you should read its manufacture date as the 35th week of 2007.
 This is the standard form for every date code on motorcycle tires made since 2000.

 How Many Years Do Tires Usually Last